-No no, no more advice on how to patch it up Tom.
+Business will just have to hurt.
+No more advice on how to patch it Tom.
 You just help me win.
 Understood?

-HAGEN bows his head; he is deeply concerned.
+Hagen bows his head; he is deeply concerned.

 I found out about this Captain McCluskey who broke Mike's jaw.
 He's definitely on Sollozzo's payroll, and for big money.
-McCluskey's agreed to be the Turk's bodyguard.
-What you have to understand is that while Sollozzo is guarded like this, he's invulnerable.
+Mc Cluskey's agreed to be the Turk's bodyguard.
+What you have to understand Sonny, is that while Sollozzo is guarded like this, he's invulnerable.
 Nobody has ever gunned down a New York Police Captain.
-Never.
+Mever.
 It would be disastrous.
-(MORE)
+All the five families would come after you Sonny; the Corleone family would be finished, even the Don's political protection would run for cover.
+So just... take that into consideration.